abilian/nua/nua-lib/README.md

 This subproject contains code that is shared between the various [Nua](https://nua.rocks/) subprojects.

-It is not intended to be useful outside of Nua, and is not intended to be used as a standalone library.
+It is not intended to be useful outside Nua, and is not intended to be used as a standalone library.

-Since the `nua-lib` code beeing used by `nua-agent`, it should have as little dependencies as possible
+Since the `nua-lib` code being used by `nua-agent`, it should have as little dependencies as possible

 ## Content